Driver Qualification Test (DQT)

 Part 2 of the DQT tests your hazard perception skills.
 It is similar to the Hazard Perception Test you passed to get your P2 licence, but harder and more complex.
-For example, the questions are longer and may require multiple responses from you.
+For example, the questions are longer and may require multiple response touches from you.

 The best way to successfully prepare for Part 2, is to study the Driver Qualification Handbook, particularly part 3, Hazard Perception – Revision and Further Development.
 Make sure you understand the main hazard perception concepts, and apply them to your driving.
-You can also use the practice modules available under Building your hazard perception skills [this page].
+You can also use the practice modules available under Building your hazard perception skills.

-The questions are based on the five most common crash types for new full licence holders in NSW.
+The questions are based on the 5 most common crash types for new full licence holders in NSW.

-- 11 per cent - running off a straight section of road and hitting an object
+- Running off a straight section of road and hitting an object - 11%

-- 10 per cent - running off the road on a curve and hitting an object.
+- Running off the road on a curve and hitting an object - 10%

-The most common reasons that new full licence holders are involved in such crashes are:
+The most common reasons new unrestricted licence holders are involved in such crashes are: